-Students undertaking the Mini-Master's route to the PhD program will take the PhD comprehensive exam immediately after successful completion of the Mini-Master's defence.
-Student's entering the PhD program directly from a BSc program or after completing a MSc degree will take the PhD comprehensive within 18 months of entering the PhD program.
+Student's entering the PhD program directly from a BSc program or after completing an MSc degree will take the PhD comprehensive within 18 months of entering the PhD program.
+Those entering the PhD after completing a Mini-Masters will take the PhD comprehensive within 16 months of entering the PhD program.